-Mehendi is a beautiful art that is unique every time.
-It has adorned brides and Indian wedding guests for centuries, being a timeless tradition that has never lost its style and charm.
+Mehndi is a beautiful art that is unique every time.
+It has adorned brides and guests for centuries, it is a timeless tradition that has never lost its style and charm.

-Artists all over the country work tirelessly on refining their technique and creating new designs, so that every bride feels like an exquisite work of art on her wedding day.
-So, to give you some stunning inspiration for your upcoming wedding or event, we’ve made a list of our favourite mehendi styles and artists around.
+Artists all over the country work tirelessly on refining their technique and creating new designs so that every bride feels like an exquisite work of art on her wedding day.
+So, to give you some stunning inspiration for your upcoming wedding or event, we’ve made a list of our favourite mehndi styles and artists around.
 Take note!

-Decorating the palm of your hand with is one of the most traditional ways to wear this art, and it brings creativity to the phrase ‘hand in marriage’.
-This photo by talented photographer, @williambichara, shows a beautiful bride with even more stunning mehendi on her palm and wrist.
-The intricate detailing is centred around the palm’s central diagonal line, and is a delight for all those that see it!
+Decorating the palm of your hand is the most traditional ways to wear this art, it brings creativity to the phrase ‘hand in marriage’.
+This photo by talented photographer, @williambichara, shows a beautiful bride with even more stunning mehndi on her palm and wrist.

-Traditional mehendi on the back of the hand and fingers looks stunning when paired with elaborate jewellery.
+Traditional mehndi on the back of the hand and fingers looks stunning when paired with elaborate jewellery.
 The colour looks picture perfect when paired with silver, gold and nude adornments.
 We love this design photographed Cupcake Productions!
-Just as a designer will intricately embroider luxury fabrics, a mehendi artist carefully paints the bride’s skin for her special day, and all the focus will be on her.
+Just as a designer will intricately embroider luxury fabrics, a Mehendi artist carefully paints the bride’s skin for her special day, and all the focus will be on her.

 A less traditional trend, but nonetheless stunning.
-This photo shows an ethereal foot design from Ash kumar beauty that incorporates red and gold glitter, two colours that would look perfect paired with the classic red and gold lehenga typically worn by brides on their wedding day.
+This photo shows an ethereal foot design from Ash Kumar Beauty that incorporates red and gold glitter, two colours that would look perfect paired with the classic red and gold lehenga typically worn by Indian brides on their wedding day.